Ladder Operator Block-Encoding: Results

 \subsection{Components}

-In this Subsection, we numerically benchmark the space-time cost of LOBE constructions for three different sets of operators.
-We compare the cost of the LOBE constructions with the Pauli Expansion construction and the Piecewise Pauli construction described in Subsection \ref{sec:results}.

-The first set of operators we examine are described by a product of fermionic annihilation operators acting on different modes plus its Hermitian conjugate: $(b_0 b_1 \hdots b_{B-1} + h.c.)$.
-The numerical space-time costs of the three block-encoding methods for these operators are shown as a function of the number of active modes ($B$) in Figure \ref{fig:fermionic-hc-comparison}.
-The associated LOBE constructions for these operators are described in Subsection \ref{sec:LCFLO}.
+The first class of operators we examine are described by a product of fermionic annihilation operators acting on different modes plus its Hermitian conjugate: $(b_0 b_1 \hdots b_{B-1} + h.c.)$.
+The LOBE constructions are described in subsection \ref{sec:LCFLO}.
+The space-time costs to block-encode these operators are shown as a function of the number of active modes ($B$) in Figure \ref{fig:fermionic-hc-comparison}.

 The space-time costs for LOBE and Pauli Expansion are identical for $B = 1$ and $B = 2$.
-However, the number of required $T$ gates scales exponentially with $B$ for Pauli Expansion, yet scales linearly for both Piecewise Pauli and LOBE.
-Additionally, the LOBE constructions only require a single block-encoding ancilla, independent of $B$, while both the Pauli Expansion and Piecewise Pauli methods require a number of block-encoding ancillae that scales linearly with $B$.
+The number of required $T$ gates scales exponentially with $B$ for Pauli Expansion, yet scales linearly for both Piecewise Pauli and LOBE.
+Additionally, the LOBE constructions only require a single block-encoding ancilla, while both Pauli methods require a number of block-encoding ancillae that scales linearly with $B$.

-The second set of block-encodings we consider is those that encode a single bosonic annihilation operator ($a$) with an increasing bosonic occupation cutoff ($\Omega$).
-Since there is only a single operator, both Pauli methods result in the same construction therefore we refer to these constructions by ``Pauli (LCU)''.
-The numerical space-time costs and rescaling factors of the Pauli (LCU) and LOBE block-encodings are shown in Figure \ref{fig:bosonic-comparison}.
-The associated LOBE construction for this operator is described in Subsection \ref{subsec:bosonic-lobe}.
+The second class of operators we consider is a single bosonic annihilation operator ($a$) with an increasing bosonic occupation cutoff ($\Omega$).
+The LOBE construction is described in subsection \ref{subsec:bosonic-lobe}.
+Since there is only a single operator, both Pauli methods result in the same construction, so we refer to them as ``Pauli''.
+The space-time costs are shown in Figure \ref{fig:bosonic-comparison}.

-The LOBE constructions result in block-encodings with fewer required resources for all metrics as compared to the Pauli (LCU) method.
-Notably, the number of required $T$ gates scales logarithmically with $\Omega$ for LOBE, yet scales roughly linearly for the Pauli (LCU) method.
-Additionally, the number of block-encoding ancillae is constant ($1$) regardless of $\Omega$ for LOBE, yet scales logarithmically for the Pauli (LCU) method.
-Lastly, the LOBE construction results in a rescaling factor that matches the L2 norm, while the Pauli (LCU) construction results in a larger rescaling factor.
+LOBE results in block-encodings with fewer resources for all metrics we consider.
+Notably, the number of required $T$ gates scales logarithmically with $\Omega$ for LOBE.
+The number of $T$ gates required for the Pauli method scales roughly linearly, as it is dominated by the scaling of the number of Pauli operators in the expansion: $(\Omega+1) \lceil\log{\Omega}\rceil$.
+The number of block-encoding ancillae for LOBE is constant ($1$), yet scales logarithmically for the Pauli method.
+Lastly, LOBE results in a rescaling factor that matches the L2 norm, while the Pauli method results in a larger rescaling factor.